 Space Heating arrangements Alarm, see Note 1

-Cargo control room Fixed, see Note 2 X
+Cargo control room Fixed, see Note 2 Х

-Cargo pump-room Multiple fixed steam type Multiple fixed X
+Cargo pump-room Multiple fixed steam type Multiple fixed Х

-Compressor and motor rooms (where fitted) X
+Compressor and motor rooms (where fitted) Х

 Note 1.
 Monitoring arrangements are to be provided that will activate an alarm in accordance with the alarm system required by Pt 6, Ch 2, 201. of the Rules for Ships to allow responsible personnel to reinstate heating in the event of a failure.
+Note 2.
+A portable heater may be accepted for Winterization E3(t).